Amazing Places to Celebrate Holi in India

 Source

 Popularly known as the Basanta Utsav or the Spring Festival, Holi in Shantiniketan is a cultural festival.
-Inspired by the colours of Holi in India, Tagore started it as a cultural event where students of Shantiniketan dress up in saffron clothes to sing and dance to Tagore's songs.
-It is followed by throwing of colours.
-In some parts of West Bengal, the Dol Jatra is celebrated where idols of Radha and Krishna are taken in procession through the streets.
+Inspired by the colors of Holi in India, Tagore started it as a cultural event where students of Shantiniketan dress up in saffron clothes to sing and dance to Tagore's songs.
+It is followed by the throwing of colors.
+In some parts of West Bengal, the Dol Jatra is celebrated, where idols of Radha and Krishna are taken in procession through the streets.
 The Basanta Utsav is a significant part of the Bengali tradition and culture.
+Holi here is a typical music fest; without ear-numbing bass speakers and loud noise, the festival is incomplete.

 4. Khadi Holi, Kumaon, Uttrakhand